Simple API Integration

 const encryptedData = await this.encryptionService.encryptPHI(data);

-// Log access attempt
+// Log entry strive

-await this.auditLogger.logHealthcareDataAccess({
+await this.auditLogger.logHealthcareDataEntry({

-userId: userContext.userId,
+userId: clientContext.userId,

 endpoint,